picoruby/prk_firmware/README.md

 ## PRK Firmware (public beta)

-PRK is a keyboard firmware written and configured in [PicoRuby](https://github.com/picoruby/picoruby) which is an alternative mruby implementation targeting on one-chip microcontroller.
+PRK Firmware is a framework for DIY-keyboards written and configured in [PicoRuby](https://github.com/picoruby/picoruby) which is an alternative mruby implementation targeting on one-chip microcontroller.

 ### Features